 The Board of Directors determines the salary, bonuses and other benefits of the other Management Team members.
 The remuneration of the Management Team members consists of a fixed monthly salary, fringe benefits, and performance-based incentive programs.

-The maximum performance bonus payable to the other Management Team members for the financial year 2022 is equivalent to a maximum of two months’ full salary, and the personal target bonus is equivalent to one month’s full salary.
-In addition, members of the Management Team employed by Harvia Plc, Harvia Group Oy or Harvia Finland Oy are part of a performance bonus system where the performance bonus is a maximum of six percent of annual salary, based on the achievement of certain profitability targets.
+In addition, members of the Management Team employed by Harvia Plc, Harvia Group Oy or Harvia Finland Oy are part of a personnel-wide performance bonus system where the performance bonus is a maximum of six percent of annual salary, based on the achievement of certain profitability targets.

 The Board of Directors of Harvia Plc decided on 21 May 2018 to establish a new share-based long-term incentive program.
 The purpose of the long-term incentive program is to support the implementation of the company’s strategy, to align the objectives of the management and the company’s shareholders to increase the value of the company, to improve the performance of the company and to strengthen the commitment of the management to the company.